Libya power struggle threatens post-Gaddafi unity

 "They can speak to all parties because there is no cultural or language barrier ....
 The French have mainly dealt with the secularists," he said, referring to the NTC leadership.

-The antipathy felt by some toward members of the NTC can be lethal, judging by the July killing of Abdel Fattah Younes.
+The antipathy felt by some towards members of the NTC can be lethal, judging by the July killing of Abdel Fattah Younes.

 A reported secularist -- or at least non-Islamist -- Younes was Gaddafi's former interior minister before defecting to take command of rebel forces.
 He was killed after being taken into custody by his own side for questioning.